 - Ally only charges $0.50 per options contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for the short straddle strategy as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the short straddle strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Short Straddle Option Strategy Definition

 Stock XYZ is trading at $50 a share.

 The net credit received for this trade is $1.40 ($140), the premium from both short options positions.